 Subsidiaries are entities controlled by the TRC Parent.
 The TRC Parent controls an entity when it has the power to govern the financial and operating policies of the entity to benefit from its activities.
 The prospective financial statements from the date on which control commences until the date on which control ceases are consolidated into the TRC Parent's prospective financial statements.
-The TRC Parent controls two subsidiaries being THALP and THAGP.
+The TRC Parent owns 100% of the ordinary shares THAGP, which is the sole general partner in THALP.
+The TRC Parent is also the sole limited partner in THALP.
+As a result, both THAGP and THALP are consolidated into TRC Parent's prospective financial statements.